-1.5.1 There are a significant number of background papers and pieces of research that have informed this Local Plan and provide the justification for the policies.
+- 1.5.1 There are a significant number of background papers and pieces of research that have informed this Local Plan and provide the justification for the policies.
 The full justification for each policy or proposal is not included in the plan in order to keep the document as brief as possible, although some key elements may be referenced where relevant.
-The documents making up the full evidence base are available on the Council's website.

-- 1.5.2 Perhaps the most significant documents are those which identify the development needs.
-In the case of housing, this is the Housing Needs Assessment (HNA, published 2024)8, which identifies the local housing need for Reading up to 2041.
+The documents making up the full evidence base are available on the Council's website. - 1.5.2 Perhaps the most significant documents are those which identify the development needs.
+In the case of housing, this is the Housing Needs Assessment (HNA, published 2024), which identifies the local housing need for Reading up to 2041.
 A need of 735 new dwellings each year is identified.
 The HNA also looks at the need for affordable housing, different dwelling sizes and some specific types of housing such as residential care.
 There is also a document that assesses the need for new economic development and retail and leisure uses (Commercial Development Needs Assessment, published 2024).
 This informs the overall strategy and is referred to where relevant.
 It is important to note that economic development and housing are intrinsically linked, and the need for new homes in the area is partly related to the area's role as a key driver of the national economy.
-Therefore the evidence seeks to work from the same basis wherever possible. - 1.5.3 In addition to the development needs assessments, there is a variety of other background information on various aspects of planning in Reading.
-These include technical reports on matters such as flood risk and transport, as well as general background papers that describe the evolution of policy in the plan.
-Evidence to support the Local Plan is set out on the Council's website9. - 1.5.4 This Local Plan is also supported by a Sustainability Appraisal.
-This assesses the environmental, social and economic effects of the policies and proposals in the plan, and is a legal requirement.
-The Sustainability Appraisal was open to consultation at the same time as the plan, and can be viewed on the Council website10.
+Therefore the evidence seeks to work from the same basis wherever possible.

-8 https://images.reading.gov.uk/2024/10/Reading-Housing-Needs-Assessment-July-2024.pdf 9 https://www.reading.gov.uk/planning-and-building-control/planning-policy/
+&lt;sup>8 https://images.reading.gov.uk/2024/10/Reading-Housing-Needs-Assessment-July-2024.pdf